Home For Babies For Children For Mums About Us Book Now

 One of the most common things women come in with is uncertainty about their scar.
 It might look raised or flat, smooth in places and bumpy in others.
 It might feel numb, or hypersensitive, or it might be pulling in a way that doesn't seem connected to anything obvious.
 There may be an overhang they don't know what to do with.
 And almost always, the same question: am I supposed to be doing something with this?

-The answer is usually yes — but what you do, and how you do it, depends entirely on the type of scar you have.
+In some cases, specific support can be helpful — but what you do, and how you do it, depends entirely on the type of scar you have.

 Not all scars are the same.
 A fine-line scar, a hypertrophic scar and a keloid scar all behave differently — and the technique that helps one can aggravate another.
 Rubbing a scar vigorously when it isn't ready can make things worse rather than better.
 This is why an assessment comes before anything else.